Shashankreddysunkara/rws_pcf_demo/README.md

 cf push
 ```
 demonstrate that the command is exactly the same for each of the three different languages, explain a little bit about how pcf recognises the different languages.
-for example:"PCF recognises nodejs by the package.json file located in the root of the app, it recognises python by the Procfile and the requirements.txt file and lastly it recognises the static html by the Staticfile you have to provide.", perhaps you could also explain a little bit about buildpacks and how you might even create your own if you so desire.
+for example:"PCF recognises nodejs by the package.json file located in the root of the app, it recognises python by the Procfile and the requirements.txt file and lastly it recognises the static html by the Staticfile you have to provide.".

 ## 4. Scaling:
 In your terminal enter the following folder: